 Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary needs of all pupils and training on provision mapping has taken place.
-14 Work with the EAS to develop and implement a local authority digital strategy All schools and governing bodies are aware of the local authority digital strategy.
-Strategic Recovery Aim 1 1 st April 2020 31 st March 2021 20% 70% The draft Digital Plan for Schools is in the final stages of completion following periods of consultation with local authority officers, Headteachers, SRS officers and the Youth Council.
-15 Establish a Local Authority ICT Strategic group to direct and monitor implementation of the Welsh Government EdTech programme and oversee the effectiveness of the SRS Service Level Agreement for schools.
-All schools in Newport meet the baseline national expectation for ICT infrastructure.
+14 Work with the EAS to develop and implement a local authority digital strategy are aware of the Strategic Recovery Aim 1 1 st April 2020 31 st March 2021 20% 70% The draft Digital Plan for Schools is in the final stages of completion following periods of consultation with local authority officers, Headteachers, SRS officers and the Youth Council.
+Tudalen 33 Establish a Local Authority ICT Strategic group to direct and monitor implementation of the Welsh Government EdTech programme and oversee the effectiveness of the SRS Service Level Agreement for schools. expectation for ICT infrastructure.
 Increase in the use of Hwb in all schools.
-Increase in the number of schools receiving ICT support from the LA preferred provider.
 Strategic Recovery Aim 1 Support schools to enhance and develop digital skills, digital teaching and learning platforms and enhanced support for digitally excluded learners 1 st April 2020 31 st March 2022 25% 50% The ICT Strategic Group continues to meet to overview the delivery of the Welsh Government EdTech programme and oversee the effectiveness of the SRS Service Level Agreement (SLA) for schools.
 42 schools have now moved from the STEP network to the SRS Schools Edu network.
 41 schools have signed up for the 2021/22 SRS IT Service Level Agreement for their curriculum network with a further school joining the SLA from August.
 As of 1 April 2021, out of the 3714 digital devices ordered using the WG EdTech funding, 3266 have been delivered to schools.
 This includes: 1746 chrome books, 695 laptops and 404 Apple devices.
 The SRS will be working to configure all remaining devices and deliver them to schools by the start of the Spring Term 2021.

-Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary The Welsh Government has also secured additional funding for devices.
+Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary Tudalen 34 The Welsh Government has also secured additional funding for devices.
 This means that schools in Newport will benefit from an additional 3043 chrome books which will be delivered to the local authority in May.
 The Welsh Government has confirmed that Newport will receive £850,846 Hwb EdTech grant funding for 2021-2022 which will be used to further increase the number of digital devices available to pupils and schools.
-MiFi devices in June 2020.
+Schools were provided with 1,300 MiFi devices in June 2020.
 These devices provide a 4G internet connection to pupils who do not have access to the internet at home.
 The carrier charges on these devices have been funded from the EdTech grant until 31 March 2021.
 From 1 April 2021, EdTech funding is available to pay the carrier charges on 502 MiFi devices up to 31 July 2021.
 To support pupils who need access to connectivity and do not have a MiFi device, Welsh Government has negotiated mobile data uplifts with a number of mobile network operators (BT Mobile, EE, SMARTY, Tesco Mobile, Three,